 Back during his unveiling with Miami in July 2010, LeBron James promised Heat fans he would bring them “not two, not three… not seven” but maybe even more NBA championships.

 While seven or eight may be a stretch, “King James” delivered at least one after the Heat ousted the Oklahoma City Thunder in five games in the NBA Finals.
 After all, you need to win one to get to eight, right?

 It took James until his ninth season to claim his maiden title.
 But this victory could open the floodgates.
 It’s not just that he won, it is how he won.
-Read the rest of this entry »
+FULL POST

 On the surface, it may seem a strange decision by the South Africa Football Association (SAFA), to sack the coach of their national football team just eight months short of hosting a World Cup.

 The significance of Africa staging an international tournament of such magnitude for the first time needs no restating, but among the greater concerns for local organizers and FIFA alike - on top of anxieties regarding security, accommodation and transportation - is the performance of the host side South Africa.

 The momentum and ultimate success of such events rely on a groundswell of domestic support.
 Without captivating the attention of the indigenous population - whether in South Korea and Japan, as in 2002, or the United States in 1990 – there is a fear that games will be played to half-empty stadiums devoid of atmosphere and drama.

 Aside from such a potentially embarrassing back-drop for sponsors and traveling fans alike, the financial implications of an early exit of Bafana Bafana could deprive a nation of an important focus for national unity.